 - The trick to the Farfetch’d puzzle is to herd it back toward the trainer.
 Once you do, go back and see the master for the Cut HM.

 - You get the TM for Headbutt, which can be used outside battles in the 2nd Gen (as well as in HG/SS) on trees.
 In Ilex Forest if you’re willing to be patient you can snag an Exeggcute.
 You can also catch an Oddish in Ilex Forest.

 - Ah, Route 34.
 You’ll be spending alot of time here because of the Pokemon Daycare.
-Be careful coming through here for the first time at night if your Pokemon are running out of steam: The cops will battle you with Level 18 Growlithe.
+Be careful coming through here for the first time at night if your Pokemon are running out of steam: The cop will battle you with a Level 18 Growlithe.

 - There’s a trainer in Goldenrod City’s Department Store who will trade you a Machop for a Drowzee, which will come in handy for the Goldenrod City Gym (Uses Normal Pokemon).
-Make sure it’s a Female Machop: Whitney’s Clefairy knows Attract and it will conpletely derail you otherwise.
+Make sure it’s a Female Machop: Whitney’s Clefairy knows Attract (50% chance your Pokemon of the opposite gender won’t attack) and it will conpletely derail you otherwise.
 The irony: Almost all of the Pokemon featured in the Gym are Fairy Pokemon as of the 6th Gen (Jigglypuff, Clefairy and Snubbull).

 - Don’t forget to see the Florist in Goldenrod City after you beat Whitney: You will need the water bottle to get past the “weird tree” blocking the intersection connecting Goldenrod City, Ecruteak City and Violet City.

 - To get the Radio Card from the Radio Tower on the first floor, the answers are Yes, Yes, No, Yes No.